 Have you ever watched a movie trailer?
-This is the same concept, but for the movie of your wedding!
-Often accompanied later by a short film, this trailer or teaser film is created by your videographer while they continue to edit and craft the final product.
+This is the same concept, but for your wedding day.
+Often accompanied later by a short film, this trailer—or teaser film—is created by your videographer while they continue to edit and craft the final product.
 Some videographers include a teaser video as a part of their package, while others offer it as an add-on.

 With many videographers, the highlight film is the final product you will receive.
-More commonly, this film is non-linear and takes a more modern approach, where the videographer has truly created a piece of cinematic art out of the events and moments throughout your day.
+Being one of the most common package choices, this film is non-linear (not necessarily in chronological order) and takes a more modern approach.
+It’s a three to ten-minute cinematic compilation of the most memorable moments.

-If you decide on a package with a short film, you will receive an edited version of your wedding footage that takes a more linear form, often including a portion of your vows, reception toasts, etc. Depending on how long you book your videographer, the film may also include getting ready footage, first look footage, and grand exit.
+If you decide on a package with a short film, you’ll receive an edited version of your wedding footage that takes a more linear form (in chronological order).
+This style typically includes a portion of your vows, reception toasts, etc. Depending on how long you book your videographer for, the film may also include getting ready footage, first look footage, and your grand exit.

-If you are interested in reliving the majority of your day, this option is for you!
+If you are interested in reliving the majority of your big day, this option is for you!
 Your videographer can create a longer film that includes entire sections of your wedding, like your ceremony.
-Due to the length, this option is the most like a true movie of your wedding.
+Due to the length, this option is the most like an actual movie of your wedding.

-Add-ons – Most videographers offer à la carte options to receive additional footage from your day.
+Most videographers offer à la carte options to receive additional footage from your day.
 A few popular add-ons include:

-- Raw footage – Unedited footage from your wedding day
+- Raw footage: unedited footage from your wedding day

 - Drone aerial coverage